kaosbeat/blenderplotter/README.md

 ### blender
 with python 3.5.3 API

-so using call from the belnder script to comunicate with chiplotle
+so using call from the blender script to comunicate with chiplotle
 ### svgPathTools (python)
 https://github.com/mathandy/svgpathtools

+##install extra python libraries in blender

 ###  current use